 * The Sports Vouchers portal specifies all the details that providers need to collect from parents/guardians in order to submit a claim.

 Have a question?
-Find answers to the most commonly asked questions asked by providers.
+Find answers to the most commonly asked questions by providers.

-From 1 January 2019, groups that provide dance will be eligible to redeem Sports Vouchers.
+From 1 January 2019, groups that provide dance are eligible to redeem Sports Vouchers.

 Once a valid claim has been submitted, reviewed and authorised, the anticipated payment period is up to ten (10) business days.

 All claims are reviewed to determine validity.
-Random audits and investigations are also conducted.
+Random audits/surveys and investigations are also conducted.
 Providers found not complying with the Sports Vouchers Terms and Conditions may be suspended, pending a review.

 Yes, a voucher can be redeemed to discount the remaining balance.

-To change your portal login, email firstname.lastname@example.org and copy the currently registered email address.
+To change your portal login, email email@example.com and copy in the currently registered email address.
 Advise of the new contact details (full name, email address, phone number).
 We can then reset login/password details.